linkml/linkml/docs/howtos/port-linkml.md

 However, you will also want to implement the core logic of LinkML as defined in the LinkML specification, under "Derived Schemas".
 You can do this simply by implementing the spec in your target language, but a more pragmatic approach is to port the python class SchemaView

+SchemaView is a class in linkml-runtime here: https://github.com/linkml/linkml-runtime

 Note that you may only need to implement this for a simple profile of linkml before moving to the next step.
 As an example, see the SchemaView.js class in linkml-runtime.js